godspeedsystems/gs-documentation/docs/saarthi/features/code-actions.md

 Saarthi provides the following Code Actions:

-*   **Add to Context:** Quickly adds the selected code to your chat with Roo, including the filename and line numbers so Roo knows exactly where the code is from.
+*   **Add to Context:** Quickly adds the selected code to your chat with Saarthi, including the filename and line numbers so Saarthi knows exactly where the code is from.
 It's listed first in the menu for easy access.
 *   **Explain Code:** Asks Saarthi to explain the selected code.
 *   **Improve Code:** Asks Saarthi to suggest improvements to the selected code.